National Show Horse - Breed & Info

 National Show Horse Article and Photos Copyrighted - see credits below

-The National Show Horse crossed together the American Saddlebred Horse and the Arabian and the National Show Horse was born.
+The National Show Horse began with crossing the American Saddlebred Horse and the Arabian.
 A need was seen for an athletic show horse, who would combine beauty, grace, refinement with height and a high-stepping attitude.

 In the UK a registry for National Show Horses was set up in 1986 by Mrs A Hawke and handed over to the United Saddlebred Association in 1997, who still run it today.
 The United Saddlebred Association recognizes the National Show Horse as a breed within its own right and all horses are dual registered and entered on both the partbred Saddlebred and the National Show Horse registries.
 A National Show Horse registered with both breeds (the Saddlebred and the Arabian) is eligible to compete in classes for either breed.
 The Arab Horse Society has its own Championship Show, as does the United Saddlebred Association.

 Article © HorseShowCentral.com Submitted by Lynn Jarvis - United Saddlebred Association UK, courtesy of Lynn Jarvis; Photo © and courtesy ofHorsePowerPhotography.
 Reproduction of any portion of this copyrighted website without written permission of the publisher is prohibited and subject to legal action.

 Other HSC pages that offer information about the NSH: horses, breeding, shows, industry supplies, etc.:

 Shopping - Business Products Services